rupachowrasia/nodejs-sonarqube-setup-with-github-action/README.md

 ## 🛠 Basic Setup - step by step

-- You should have a SonarQube server (self-hosted)
+- You should have a SonarQube server (self-hosted, either cloud or local)
 - Setup/Install SonarQube and login with Admin/Admin (If running from local it should run on http://localhost:9000/)
 - After login create SonarQube Token: → My Account → Security → Generate Token
 - Create a new project